Brainicism/DiscordDataParser/README.md

 An executable version can also be found [here](https://github.com/Brainicism/DiscordDataParser/raw/master/bin/app.exe).
 Simply execute it in the backup folder.

+An HTML file is generated with various charts to display the processed data.

-The following .csv files are generated with the processed data:
+The following .csv files are also generated with the processed data:
 - Messages by day
 - Messages by day of week
 - Messages by time of day